tsileo/blobstash/README.md

 ## Document Store

-The _Document Store_ stores JSON documents, think MongoDB or CouchDB.
+The _Document Store_ stores JSON documents, think MongoDB or CouchDB, and exposes it over an HTTP API.

-Every document versions is kept (and always accessible).

 Documents are stored in a collection.
 All collections are stored in a single namespace.

-It also support temporal queries (querying the state of collecton at an instant `t`).
+Every document versions is kept (and always accessible via temporal queries, i.e. querying the state of a collection at an instant `t`).

+The _Document Store_ supports ETag, conditional requests (`If-Match`...) and [JSON Patch](http://jsonpatch.com/) for partial/consistent update.

 Documents are queried with Lua functions, like: